actorapp/actor-bootstrap/docs/server/configure-s3.md

 # Amazon Web Services configuration for Actor Server

-Open-Source Actor Server edition uses Amazon S3 as a file storage.
-Other storage adapters like local files storage or various cloud providers are supported in [enterprise edition](https://actor.im/platform/enterprise).
+Actor Server Open-Source edition uses local file storage by default, and also provides Amazon S3 file adapter.
+Other cloud providers are supported in [enterprise edition](https://actor.im/business).

-#### Bucket creation
+### Amazon S3 configuration

+#### Step 1: Create bucket

 Create a bucket with CORS enabled with the following configuration: